gmvoit/just-the-docs/descriptions/MultiphaseGas.md

 {: .warning}
 This page is still under development.

-The most basic **ExpCGM** models assume that a galactic atmosphere is homogeneous, with uniform values of pressure, gas density, and temperature at each radius.
+The most basic **ExpCGM** models assume that a galactic atmosphere is homogeneous, with uniform pressure, gas density, and temperature at each radius.
 However, atmospheric gas with a radiative cooling time $t_{\rm cool}$ much shorter than the dissipation timescale $t_{\rm diss}$ of its non-thermal support energy is unlikely to remain homogeneous, as it is prone to thermal instability.

 High-density perturbations within such an atmosphere typically cool more rapidly than low-density perturbations, and dissipation is not rapid enough to replenish those radiative losses.
 Differential cooling therefore enhances any density contrasts that arise, producing gas clumps much denser than their surroundings, as long as thermal instability can progress to nonlinear amplitudes.
 (See the [Thermal Instability](ThermalInstability) page for more detail.)

 Astronomers often call gas with large density and temperature contrasts a *multiphase medium*.
 The properties of a multiphase galactic atmosphere can significantly differ from those of a homogeneous atmosphere with the same total mass $M_{\rm CGM}$ and total energy $E_{\rm CGM}$, altering both the gas supply to the central galaxy and the atmosphere's overall pattern of evolution.

 This page outlines how algorithms representing those characteristics of a multiphase atmosphere can be incorporated into the **ExpCGM** modeling framework.

 <details closed markdown="block">
   <summary>